-Anyway, I guess the bit they wrote about ‘Quest All Access Pass includes our most demanded and highest ranked programs’ was their answer to why the Yoga Quest and Tune In And Dream Sculpting are not available.
+Anyway, I guess the part they wrote about ‘Quest All Access Pass includes our most demanded and highest-ranked programs’ was their answer to why the Yoga Quest and Tune In And Dream Sculpting are not available.
 I guess they are not in demand and ranked highly?

 Yes, you get access to a lot of great courses, but if they say it’s an ALL ACCESS PASS, then you should get access to all the programs.
 Three of them shouldn’t be left out.
 Right?
 Is it just me?

 Maybe they have some insight I don’t.
 Maybe those programs are horrible and they are embarrassed by them.
 I don’t know.

 I guess it is what it is.
 They never say that those courses will be available in the Quest All Access Pass on the sales page or anywhere else, so I can’t expect them to be there, but it’s just frustrating to know that the Yoga Quest is out there and not included with the rest of the programs.

 Despite all that, I still think the pass has a ton of value.
 I was just really hoping to take on that yoga quest once I thought about it!

 Update: They added in the Yoga Quest. 🙂

 I’m in Canada, so while the price for the Quest All Access Pass was $795 USD, I actually paid around $1076 with the current conversion.